Women in Sport Broadcast Training

 By the end of the training programme participants will;

-- Have the confidence and capability to be expert and excellent contributors to sporting media of all types
+- Have the confidence and capability to be expert and excellent contributors and pundits to sporting media of all types

 - Have direct experience in preparing and delivering for sports preview and review shows